-9. Circle your block a few times before going home to see if he’s following you or lurking about your house (if so, go straight to the police station).
+9. Circle your route a few times to see if he’s following you or lurking about your house (if so, go straight to the police station).

 10. Plan an escape route in case the stalker enters your home, or

-which streets to use if someone follows you (whether you’re on foot or
+which streets to use if someone follows you (whether walking or

 driving).
 Have it clear in your mind before you need to escape so that